Arturo OʼFarrill and the Afro-Latin Jazz Orchestra with special guests Villalobos Brothers.

 From executive producers Quincy Jones and Carlos Santana, “Fandango at the Wall” is inspired by the annual music festival called “Fandango Fronterizo” which unites people in son jarocho song and dance on both sides of the Tijuana–San Diego border.

-In conjunction with the Afro Latin Jazz Foundation, we’re proud to present a free, private viewing of the acclaimed new HBO documentary Fandango at the Wall, which follows multi Grammy Award winner Arturo O’Farrill and 50 other musicians as they prepare to record a live album at the US–Mexico border.
+In conjunction with the Afro Latin Jazz Foundation, the acclaimed new HBO documentary Fandango at the Wall, follows multi Grammy Award winner Arturo O’Farrill and 50 other musicians as they prepare to record a live album at the US–Mexico border.

 From executive producers Quincy Jones, Andrew Young and Carlos Santana, Fandango at the Wall is inspired by the annual music festival called “Fandango Fronterizo” which unites people in son jarocho song and dance on both sides of the Tijuana–San Diego border.